QasimTalkin/juliarDocs/Contributing.md

 # Welcome to Juliar.Future Project

-I would like to thank you for contributing to the *Juliar * Project.
+I would like to thank you for contributing to the Juliar.Future Project.
 The aim of this project is to build a fully functional compiler for *Juliar * Programming language that will compile for use in Java Environments.